EternityForest/barrel.css/README.md

 If you want to put the theme folder elsewhere. just use relative URLs for --bg and the fonts.

+Please note: Nord is an adaptation of the Nord Theme, which is MIT licensed, not public domain.

 ## Meta tag

 You need this customary tag in your HTML or it doesn't scale right on mobile.